dev-xiligroup/private-files/README.md

 ### When the file is not downloadable, how to adapt redirection ?
 In this example, the redirection is done to home of website with variable: ?message=UNAUTHORIZED...
 Other solutions are possible.
+### If a type of files is set in .htaccess, only connected users can download it.
+How to set public files for non connected users ?
+by setting a custom field ‘xili_public_content’ to 1 in parent of this attachment.

 ### no image is visible when no user connected.
 It is because the private rulers are too hard.
 You can subselect in .htaccess or in check_user_authorization() function with $mime type.